dianadho/GenAILoonaBot/README.md

 1. Create an [Azure subscription](https://azure.microsoft.com/en-us/free/ai/) for free

 ## How to use the files
-[Part 1 Bedsider Verified Questions and Answers](https://github.com/dianadho/GenAILoonaBot/blob/main/Part%201%20Bedsider%20Verified%20Questions%20and%20Answers.csv) is the raw data webscraped from Bedsider's verified FAQ that can be used to train/test your own LLM
+[Bedsider Verified Questions and Answers](https://github.com/dianadho/GenAILoonaBot/blob/main/BedsiderVerifiedQA.csv) is the raw data webscraped from Bedsider's verified FAQ that can be used to train/test your own LLM

-[Part 2 Evaluation Chatgpt vs Roo](https://github.com/dianadho/GenAILoonaBot/blob/main/Part%202%20Evaluation%20Chatgpt%20vs%20Roo.csv) is our analysis of the LLM's responses classified as correct, incorrect, or refused to answer
+[Evaluation Chatgpt vs Roo](https://github.com/dianadho/GenAILoonaBot/blob/main/Part%202%20Evaluation%20Chatgpt%20vs%20Roo.csv) is our analysis of the LLM's responses classified as correct, incorrect, or refused to answer

-[Part 3 Prompt Engineering Evaluation](https://github.com/dianadho/GenAILoonaBot/blob/main/Part%203%20Prompt%20Engineering%20Evaluation.csv) shows how we modified the prompt to avoid Roo refusing to answer
+[Prompt Engineering Evaluation](https://github.com/dianadho/GenAILoonaBot/blob/main/Part%203%20Prompt%20Engineering%20Evaluation.csv) shows how we modified the prompt to avoid Roo refusing to answer

 ## Create your own LLM
 1. Log into [Language Studio](https://language.cognitive.azure.com/) with your Azure credentials